 Before joining Pfizer in September 2007, he was Senior Executive Vice President of Integration and Chief Administrative Officer of Alcatel-Lucent, responsible for the integration of the Alcatel-Lucent merger as well as procurement, real estate, IT and supply chain.

-Prior to the merger of Alcatel and Lucent Technologies in 2006, Frank was the chief operating officer of Lucent Technologies.
-In 2001, he was appointed executive vice president and chief financial officer of Lucent, where he helped lead the company through one of the most challenging periods in the telecom industry’s history and returned the company to profitability.
+Prior to the merger of Alcatel and Lucent Technologies in 2006, Frank was the Chief Operating Officer of Lucent Technologies.
+In 2001, he was appointed Executive Vice President and Chief Financial Officer of Lucent, where he helped lead the company through one of the most challenging periods in the telecom industry’s history and returned the company to profitability.

-In 2005, 2006, 2011, 2012, 2013, 2014 and 2016, Frank was ranked among America’s top CFOs by Institutional Investor magazine.
-In 2002, he was recognized by Treasury & Risk Magazine as one of America’s Top CFOs.
+In 2005, 2006, 2011, 2012, 2013, 2014, 2016, 2017, 2018 and 2019, Frank was ranked among America’s top CFOs by Institutional Investor magazine.
+In 2002, he was recognized by Treasury & Risk Magazine as one of America’s Top CFOs

 He currently serves on the Boards of Directors of Humana, Inc., and is chair of the Audit Committee; Zoetis, Inc.; and the Independent Colleges and Universities of New Jersey.